alekslt/HANToMQTT/readme.md

 On the subscription end of MQTT you can use list_updated as a syncronization point and update the topics that have a matching timestamp.

+I'm currently hard coding the secrets (ssid/psk/server adresses/...) in a file secret.h, I've included an example of this file.

 # !!!
 Known Issues !!!